Breadcrumbs

 Grade-level trips

 In the spring, Grade 8 students travel to the beaches of Normandy to visit World War II sites in connection with their study of conflict.
-Students see and hear different perspectives from the D-Day landing, and focus their thinking around two essential questions: “How does conflict impact society, individuals and nations?” and “What is the significance/cost of the Allied victory in Normandy?”
+Students see and hear different perspectives from the D-Day landing, and focus their thinking around essential questions, including: “How does conflict impact society, individuals and nations?” and “How did the geography of Normandy impact the outcomes of D-Day?”
 As a capstone experience, it is a valuable way to end Grade 8 and the middle school years.

 Grade 8 by subject